shafygunawan/perdig/README.md

 This project is licensed under the MIT License.
 More details can be found in the [LICENSE](https://github.com/shafygunawan/perdig/blob/main/LICENSE) file.

 Thank you for visiting my project!

+_Notes: You can only view without making changes to this repo website with the url https://shafygunawan.my.id/projects/perdig._